cyber-shah/academics-neu/midterm-cyber-shah/README.md

 During the implementation in C, some concerns and issues were encountered.
 One concern was the potential for stack overflow when using the recursive approach for large values of n.
 To address this, the dynamic programming approach was introduced, which allowed for better memory management and performance for large values of n.
 Another issue was the need to handle the integer overflow when calculating Fibonacci numbers.
 This was addressed by using the `long long int` data type to store the Fibonacci values.

+I refered to [GeeksforGeeks](https://www.geeksforgeeks.org/difference-between-long-int-and-long-long-int-in-c-cpp/)<sup> 3</sup> to learn more on long long ints and how to use them in C.

 To optimize the code further and improve memory management, the dynamic programming approach utilized memoization.
 By storing previously calculated Fibonacci values, redundant calculations were avoided, resulting in better performance for large values of n.

 The areas that received the most focus during the implementation in C were: